The City of Winnipeg is committed to improving safety on our roads and helping reduce motorist and pedestrian harm.

 Since 2014, we have aligned with a number of province-wide initiatives and also have made progress on a number of road safety issues specific to City streets.

-Following a review of collision data, the City's Public Works Department identified potential for safety improvements at the intersection of Main Street and Rupert Avenue.
+Following a review of collision data, we identified potential for safety improvements at the intersection of Main Street and Rupert Avenue.

 - Westbound traffic on Rupert at Main Street must turn right at all times.